Licensing Board Representation

 The conferences are held in Austin and are referred to as “informal,” but they will include a highly charged question-and-answer session between you and several board members.

 If you’ve received a notice of complaint from the Texas Medical Board, don’t delay.
-Contact an experienced Texas medical board lawyer right away.
+Contact an experienced Texas medical board lawyer at Kennedy Attorneys & Counselors at Law right away by calling 945-218-2698 or sending us an email.